Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Congenital causes

-Anomalies in the development of connective tissue (Marfan and Ehlers-Danlo syndromes).
-This situation is predetermined genetically.
+Anomalies in the development of connective tissue (Marfan and Ehlers-Danlos syndromes).
+This situation is genetically determined.

-There are family cases of pathology.
-In such families, all related members confirmed this diagnosis.
+There are familial cases of pathology.
+In such families, all related members have this diagnosis confirmed.

-With rheumatism, they speak of a combined defect of the mitral valve, regurgitation (reverse flow of blood into the atrium) in which may prevail over stenosis.
+In rheumatism, they speak of a combined mitral valve defect, in which regurgitation (backflow of blood into the atrium) can prevail over stenosis.

-Complaints that patients present with MVP of the 1st degree without reverse blood flow to the left atrium (that is, without regurgitation) are very non-specific.
-More often they are scarce, that is, nothing bothers the patients.
+The complaints made by patients with grade 1 MVP without reverse blood flow into the left atrium (that is, without regurgitation) are very nonspecific.
+More often they are scanty, that is, nothing bothers the patients.

-Symptoms appear when regurgitation develops, that is, the reflux of blood back into the atrium.
+Symptoms appear when regurgitation develops, that is, blood flowing back into the atrium.

-What are the symptoms of mitral valve prolapse of the 1st degree with regurgitation:
+What are the symptoms of grade 1 mitral valve prolapse with regurgitation:

-1. Pain in the region of the heart, short and short-term.
+1. Pain in the heart area, short and short-lived.

 2. Rhythm disturbances, which are accompanied by an increase in heart rate.
 The symptom is characteristic of congenital pathology.